Essential Tools to Unlock Your Creativity

-You want to create images that evoke emotions and create dream in your readers' mind.
+You want to create images on the page that evoke emotions and create a dream in your readers' mind.
 It is about learning to see the extra-ordinary in the ordinary.

 “We read five words on the first page of a really good novel and we begin to forget we are reading printed words on a page; we begin to see images - a dog hunting through garbage cans, a plane circling above Alaskan mountains, an old lady furtively licking her napkin at a party.
 We slip into a dream, forgetting the room we're sitting in, forgetting it's lunchtime or time to go to work.”